 2009 - Volunteered to teach painting for a summer workshop for kids at the Girls Creativity Center.

-2009 May - "Love and Peace" workshop, incorporation with Saudi Artists, Qatar
+2009 May - "Love and Peace" workshop, a collaboration with Saudi Artists, Qatar.

 2007 - Participated in Al-thani Award for photography.